The Butler Gallery in the basement of Kilkenny Castle is one of the country’s most important art galleries outside Dublin. Small...

 Contemporary Irish crafts are showcased at these imaginative galleries, set in former stables across the road from Kilkenny Castle, next...

 The beautiful Butler House gardens are home to an unusual water feature constructed from remnants of the British-built Nelson's Pillar,...

 This former Bank of Ireland building has been resurrected as undoubtedly the most eye-catching bar in town.
 Dating from the 1870s, the...

 Upstairs from the craft shops, this arty, organic-oriented, self-service cafeteria offers home-baked breads and scones, tasty seafood...

 Kilkenny Castle information

-The castle basement is also home to the Butler Gallery , featuring contemporary artwork in temporary exhibitions.
-Also in the basement, the castle kitchen houses a popular cafe.
+The castle basement is home to the Butler Gallery , featuring contemporary artwork in temporary exhibitions, and to a popular summertime tea room housed in the castle kitchen.
 You can access the Butler Gallery and cafe without paying admission.

 About 20 hectares of public parkland extend to the southeast of Kilkenny Castle, framing a fine view of Mt Leinster, while a Celtic cross-shaped rose garden lies northwest of the castle.
 A gate on the north side of the park leads steeply down to the riverside, where you can walk back into town at St John's Bridge.